ys7yoo/PiTutorial/lab2.md

 ### Step 1.
 Make a repository on github.com that you want to share with your teammate.

+1. Go to [github.com](https://github.com) and log in.

+2. Click "New repository" button to create a new one.

+3. Create a README.md file!

+4. Add your teammate as a collaborator of the repository

+   In the repository you made, you can add a collaborator from "Settings" > " "Collaboratiors" menu.

 ### Step 2.
 Work on PC
 1. Clone the repository to the desktop.
 2. Add a python code.